 It’s 2019 and the world is pretty bleak, so why not escape into the darkest experiences of our recent past?
 Check out 5 of the best true crime podcasts currently available for streaming.

 “Cold” looks into the case of Susan Powell, a young mother of two who disappeared from Utah in 2009.
 The podcast dives deep into the story of her husband Josh, the prime suspect of her disappearance.
-Conducted by reporter Dave Cawley, the podcast analyzes Josh’s violent past in detail and supplements the story with journals and written accounts from observers, which paint a vivid and thorough picture of a case that will bug you long after your listening is over.
+Conducted by reporter Dave Cawley, the podcast analyzes Josh’s violent past in detail and supplements the story with journals and written accounts from observers, which paints a vivid and thorough picture of a case that will bug you long after your listening is over.

 This twelve part podcast follows Melissa Moore as she reckons and follows the investigation of her father, Keith Hunter Jesperson, a man who was charged with the murder of eight women over the span of five years.
 Popularly known as the Happy Face Killer, Jesperson committed most of his known crimes during the early 90s.
-He earned his name from the smiley faced notes he used to send to policemen after each of his kills.
+He earned his name from the smiley faced notes he used to send to policemen after his kills.

-Hosted and reported by science journalist Laura Beil, “Dr. Death” tells the story of Dr. Christopher Duntsch, a real life neurosurgeon who killed and maimed dozens of patients under his care.
+Hosted and reported by science journalist Laura Beil, “Dr. Death” tells the story of Christopher Duntsch, a real life neurosurgeon who killed and maimed dozens of patients under his care.
 Over the span of two years, Duntsch operated on 38 patients, leaving two dead and 31 paralyzed or gravely injured.
-The podcast explores his life, his medical training, his problems with drug abuse and finally, his imprisonment.
+The podcast explores his life, his medical training, problems with drug abuse and finally, his imprisonment.

 In its third season, “Serial” switches things up.
 The podcast that used to track a single crime per season, decided to set camp in a Cleveland courthouse and document the different cases that were filed.
 The podcast is comprised of nine episodes, each focusing on a different case and its subsequent journey through the justice system.
 The result is an interesting documentation of crimes that range in styles and that highlight how justice isn’t always served.